 Back in 2003, scientists came across a Blobfish (Psychrolutes Marcidus) swimming around off the coast of northwestern New Zealand during their deep-sea NORFANZ expedition.
-The marine biologists on board the ship named this Blobfish "Mr. Blobby."
+This was the first discovery of this versatile sea creature, and the marine biologists on board the ship named this Blobfish "Mr. Blobby."

 Today, Mr. Blobby resides in the Ichthyology Collection of the Australian Museum.
-The real question many have is,
+The real question most of us are wondering is,

 What gives Mr. Blobby his blob-like look?

 Let's learn more about the world's "ugliest animal," shall we?

 The blobfish (scientific name: Psychrolutes Marcidus) is a Psychrolutidae family fish, sometimes referred to as a fathead sculpin.
 Blobfishes are found in many regions throughout the world in the deepwater of the Pacific, Indian, and Atlantic Oceans.
 Most often, they are found in the deep sea between 100-2,800 meters.

 Blobfish float slowly along the seafloor, looking for small forms of life that they let float into their mouths as food.
 This species' unique blob body composition allows it to float deep beneath the water's surface without much effort.